nestjs/docs.nestjs.com/content/recipes/swagger.md

 <figure><img src="/assets/swagger-dto.png" /></figure>

-As you can see, the definition's empty although the class has few declared properties.
+As you can see, the definition is empty although the class has a few declared properties.
 In order to make the class properties accessible to the `SwaggerModule`, we have to mark all of them with `@ApiModelProperty()` decorator:

 ```typescript
 import { ApiModelProperty } from '@nestjs/swagger';